Moosejaw Radio: Part 4: Crepes and Cigars and Spiders! Oh MY!

 Some of the tension between Canadians and Americans stems from the perception that people who live below the 49th parallel somehow appropriated the word “America”.
 The fact is, that the name was erroneously assigned to all of the lands of the New World by cartographers in the mid 1500s on the strength of the somewhat dubious reports of a Florentine adventurer named Amerigo Vespucci.
 Vespucci’s narratives, published in two booklets in the early 1500s, cast himself as an early and frequent navigator of the largely unknown lands to the west.
 His exploits were widely accepted on the strength of his publications at the time, but at least two of his self-declared voyages have been strongly controverted by scholars in the years since.
 The florid descriptions and detailed accounts within his attributed booklets led map-makers of the age to believe that Vespucci himself was the discoverer of the new lands, hence his name on their maps and 500+ years later, his name on the continents as well.

-When Thomas Jefferson et al, declared 13 former British colonies in the Americas,The United States of America in 1776, they were not excluding other entrants.
-In fact, it was assumed that the maritime colonies in Canada would join the lower colonies in breaking from the Crown.
-We all know what happens when you assume though, so rather than join their brethren and light the fire of democracy for the world, they kept the king on their coin.
+When Thomas Jefferson et al, declared 13 former British colonies in the Americas, The United States of America in 1776, they were not excluding other entrants.
+In fact, it was assumed that many citizens of Canada would readily join the lower colonies in breaking from the Crown.
+We all know what happens when you assume though, so rather than join their brethren and light the fire of democracy for the world, they upheld the old world order.
 Thus citizens of the 13 colonies left the British Empire, becoming Americans.
-Some Canadians call Americans "Usonians" to avoid legititimizing the historically correct term.
+Some Canadians call Americans "Usonians" to avoid legitimizing the historically correct term.
 I think professionals call that Avoidance Behavior.

 Maman, by Louise Bourgeois Photo: Sheba Farrin